Music of Nova Scotia: Emergence of hip hop

 While historically isolated from the Toronto-centric Canadian hip hop scene, Nova Scotia has an increasing number of nationally known acts.
 In the 1980s, bands such as Down By Law, MC G and Cool J, and Hip Club Groove experienced degrees of national success.

 In the 1990s and early 21st century, many artists have achieved national success.
 Buck 65, from Mount Uniacke, has released several well received records internationally.
 Sixtoo is signed to and released several records on Montreal label Ninjatune.
 Universal Soul have seen considerable national exposure since being nominated for two MuchMusic Video Awards in 2003.
 Classified is an MC and producer nominated for a 2004 CUMA.
 The Goods, with members Kunga 219 and Gordski, have successfully toured across North America.
-Kaleb Simmonds achieved a national reputation after a showing in the Top Ten on the first season of Canadian Idol.
+Kaleb Simmonds achieved a national reputation after a showing in the Top Ten on the second season of Canadian Idol.
 Scratch Bastid came in second in the 2004 Canadian DMC finals in Winnipeg and won the 2004 Scribble Jam in Cincinnati.